<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 But communicating the meaning of that data to a non finance audience can be challenging, especially when you’re so close to the data.

-Because ChatGPT can mimic specific individuals’ style of speech, one potentially time-saving use case for finance teams is to ask it to tailor your message to your target audience for you.
+Because ChatGPT can mimic specific individuals’ speech styles, one potentially time-saving use case for finance teams is to ask it to tailor your message to your target audience.

 • Sample prompt: “I have a cash flow forecast showing projections for the next quarter.
 Please provide a summary that explains this forecast in simple terms for someone without prior knowledge of corporate finance.”